luis198327/olympics-quiz-game/README.md

  + With the use of media queries, these have been set at certain break points set at max-width.
 The site and pages respond when the screen size decreases.
 I have tested this based on the question which has the most content and longer answer as this fills the gaming area.
 All break points in a responsive page work fine down to at least 300px wide.
 Even using Chrome Tools and setting the screen as a Galaxy Fold (280px wide) seems to work perfectly fine too, even when the answer is selected and the feedback tick or cross symbol is then inserted.
 See screen shots below:

-    Screenshot of longest question:
+    Screenshot of longest question and answer options:

     ![alt text](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/largest-question-test.JPG)

-    Screenshot of Galaxy Fold test:
+    Screenshot of Galaxy Fold test for smallest screen width:

     ![alt text](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/galaxy-fold-test.JPG)